watchmanmonitoring/customplugins/README.md

 Our development team will be glad to step in and start making the plugin a reality.

-Plugins can be writting in any language nativly supoorted by OS X including Python, BASH, SH, TSH and pearl to name a few
+Plugins can be written in any language natively supported by OS X including Python, BASH, SH, TSH and pearl to name a few

 Plugins will run as root - With great power comes great responsibilities.